Trying to Conceive Again

 Is there anything I can do to guarantee my chances of conception next time?

-Unfortunately, nothing can guarantee a pregnancy, but if you have a history of abdominal pain which continues after the ectopic pregnancy, you should see your doctor/GP to make sure you do not have a persistent infection that might impact future fertility.
-Having regular sexual intercourse is a good way to approach future conception.
+Unfortunately, nothing can guarantee a pregnancy or a pregnancy in the right place, but if you have a history of abdominal pain which continues after the ectopic pregnancy, you should see your doctor/GP to make sure you do not have a persistent infection or other problems with your pelvis that might impact future fertility.

 Back to top